emmajanedrews/base-template/_posts/2018-02-01-the-3-most-important-factors-when-predicting-2018-home-values.md

 **1. Tax deductions.** As of January 1, state and local taxes that can be deducted from your annual tax bill are now capped at $10,000.
 In areas where taxes exceed that amount, it can and will have an adverse effect on home values, particularly in the higher end of the market.

-**2. Interest rate hikes.**The Federal Reserve is also expected to raise interest rates three times in 2018, but even after the hikes rates will remain historically low (around 5%).
+**2. Interest rate hikes.&nbsp;**The Federal Reserve is also expected to raise interest rates three times in 2018, but even after the hikes rates will remain historically low (around 5%).
 These factors will put further pressure on the market.&nbsp;

 **3. Mortgage interest deduction.** Your mortgage deduction is now reduced on homes with mortgages of $750,000 or less.